mihirpingili/Projects/README.md

 # Projects

 This repository contains a collection of data analysis and machine learning projects that I have worked on.
-Each project is implemented in a Jupyter Notebook and includes a detailed analysis of the dataset, data preprocessing, feature engineering, and model training and evaluation.
+Projects are implemented in a Jupyter Notebook and includes a detailed analysis of the dataset, data preprocessing, feature engineering, and model training and evaluation.

 ## Contents